moosenahmad/FlutterKanban/README.md

-# flutterkanbanboard
+# Flutter Kanban Board

-Very simple Flutter Kanban Board
+Very simple Flutter Kanban Board that's created without any additional plugins or dependencies and using only the core Flutter widgets.

 ## Preview